xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_WebScripts.md

 ```
 This handler method must be defined in the same `@WebScript` annotated class that will throw the Exceptions to be handled.

-It is also possible to separate out exception handler methods into their own class, using an interface with default methods.
+**As of Alfresco 6**, it is also possible to separate out exception handler methods into their own class,
-The interface can then be implemented by any `@WebScript` class that requires it:
+using an interface with default methods.
+The interface can then be implemented by any `@WebScript` class that
+requires it:
 ```java
 public interface ExceptionHandlers {
     @ExceptionHandler(IllegalArgumentException.class)